Skill, Technique & Ability

 • Affective behaviour (feeling) - success at the sport depends on mental attitude and developing psychological skills to cope with stress

-What is Technique?
+What is a Technique?

-What is ability?
+What is an ability?

-Ability is the make up of an athlete that we inherit from our parents.
+Ability is the make-up of an athlete that we inherit from our parents.
 Abilities underpin and contribute to skills.
 Abilities can be essentially perceptual, essentially motor or a combination of both.
 Most abilities to do with action are a combination and are referred to as psychomotor abilities.
 Now there is no definitive list of psychomotor abilities.

-Relationship between skill, ability and technique
+The relationship between skill, ability and technique

 SKILL = ABILITY + TECHNIQUE